kctong529/wtf-suomi/oma-suomi-1/chapter-1/README.md

 9. Thank you!
 10. Nice to meet you!
 11. See you then!

+Don't worry if some of these are challenging.
+But make sure to come back and check that you know all of them before you move on to the next chapter.

 > [!TIP]
 > **Joku** is trickier than it looks: